 If you hit into a water hazard marked by yellow stakes, you have 2 options: Play another ball from where you last hit the shot, or drop a ball as far behind the hazard as you want, keeping the point where the ball crossed the hazard between the hole and the spot where you drop the ball.

 If you hit into a lateral hazard marked by red stakes, you have the 2 options listed above and the following: Drop a ball within 2 club lengths from where the ball first crossed the hazard, no nearer the hole.
 Drop a ball within 2 club lengths of a point on the opposite side of the hazard the same distance from the hole as where the ball last crossed the margin, no nearer to the hole.
 Local league rule for hole #5 on Tournament: if you hit your tee shot into the water you may either re-tee or take a legal drop from the forward tee box.
+This applies only if you are playing the white tees.

 3. League Rule: In order to speed up play we have a rule for losing your ball in deep rough.
-If you hit a ball (other than near out of bounds-consider it OB if you can't find it) into the rough and can't find it, drop another ball in the rough at a spot that you and your opponent agree that it probably came to rest, taking a one stroke penalty.
-The ball must be dropped legally into the same type of rough that you hit into!
-If you hit into tall fescue you must drop it there or re-tee; or, you may drop it then take an unplayable lie and add one more stroke for a total of 2 strokes.
+If you hit a ball (other than near out of bounds-consider it OB if you can't find it) into the rough and can't find it or don't want to hit it from there, take a drop in a spot out of the rough no closer to the hole taking a one stroke penalty.